 You could add nuts, caramel, or even Rice Krispies to give them a little crunch.
 Get creative and let me know what you try!

 With Thanksgiving right around the bend, bookmark these adorable Thanksgiving Turkey Cupcakes, a sweet treat that only looks like a turkey!

 Halloween Brownie Bites

-- Combine all ingredients in a mixing bowl mixing on medium speed for 4 minutes. (except your food coloring)
+- Combine all ingredients except food coloring in a mixing bowl, mixing on medium speed for 4 minutes.

 - Spoon the icing into a bowl.

-- Add several drops of green gel food coloring in the large bowl of icing.
-Stir well to mix the color.
+- Add several drops of green gel food coloring in the large bowl of icing and stir well to mix the color.

 Decorating the Brownies